Changes to BC employers' right to request doctors’ notes

 sick_person_home

-Employers in British Columbia will no longer be allowed to ask workers to provide a formal doctor’s note for certain short-term absences, under changes to the Employment Standards Act (ESA).
+From 12 November 2025, employers in British Columbia are no longer allowed to ask workers to provide a formal doctor’s note for certain short-term, health-related absences, under changes to the Employment Standards Act (ESA).

-Bill 11 the Employment Standards Amendment Act, 2025 clarifies when it is appropriate for employers to request a sick note from employees and will eliminate the need for workers to get formal sick notes from health professionals for short-term absences.
+The Employment Standards Amendment Act, 2025 (Bill 11) clarifies when it is appropriate for employers to request a sick note from employees and removes the need for workers to get formal sick notes from health professionals for some short-term health-related leave.

 What are the changes?

-Bill 11 amends the ESA, prohibiting employers from requesting a note written by a doctor, nurse practitioner, or registered nurse as proof that the employee’s short-term absence from work was related to illness or injury.
+Bill 11 amends the ESA, prohibiting employers from requesting a note written by a doctor, nurse practitioner, or registered nurse as proof that the employee’s short-term leave from work is related to illness or injury.

 Why is the law changing?